ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteSpecification.md

 ### Message structures

-Except MS-OXWSITEMID, all protocols are SOAP protocols.
+Except for MS-OXWSITEMID, all protocols are SOAP protocols.
 Therefore the message structures are used by multiple test suites.
 These message structures are defined in the common library.